-- Infinite sets do not exist in consistent NFOL theories (see Metatheorem 4, Remark 5 and also Metatheorem 7 below).
+- Infinite sets do not exist in consistent NFOL theories (see Metatheorem 4, Remark 7 and also Metatheorem 8 below).
 Infinite classes of n-tuples must necessarily exist in NFOL theories that prove the existence of infinitely many (finite) objects and these are proper classes that do not belong to the universe of objects or n-tuples. - Infinite classes of n-tuples are constants, in the sense that there are no class variables that range over infinite classes, and hence there are no class quantifiers.
-Arbitrary infinite classes do not exist and no formula of an NFOL theory can either directly or indirectly (e.g. via coding) quantify over infinitely many infinite classes.
-Since functions and predicates, when defined on an infinite domain or universe, are infinite classes of n-tuples (see Remark 12 below), it follows that there are no arbitrary functions or arbitrary predicates in NFOL theories.
-In particular, constant symbols are nullary functions and hence there are no arbitrary constants in NFOL theories (see Corollary 2). - Every NFOL theory proves the existence of infinite sequences of n-tuples (where $n \geq 1$) as mappings from the domain \mathbb{N} , whenever the elements of the infinite sequence can be defined constructively, in the following sense.
+Arbitrary infinite classes do not exist and no formula of an NFOL theory with a countably infinite universe can either directly or indirectly (e.g. via coding) refer to or quantify over infinitely many infinite classes.
+Since functions and predicates, when defined on an infinite domain or universe, are infinite classes of n-tuples (see Remark 16 below), it follows that there are no arbitrary functions or arbitrary predicates in NOFL theories. - Every NFOL theory proves the existence of infinite sequences of n-tuples (where $n \ge 1$) as mappings from the domain N, whenever the elements of the infinite sequence can be defined constructively, in the following sense.
 Given any natural number i, there must exist an algorithm (effective procedure) that constructs the i-th element of the sequence.
-For example, the infinite sequence of all prime numbers must exist in an NFOL theory of arithmetic.

-• Existence axiom for infinite classes: As noted in Corollary 2, NAFL theories do not admit nonconstructive existence.
+For example, the infinite sequence of all prime numbers must exist in an NFOL theory of arithmetic. - Existence axiom for infinite classes: As noted in Corollary 2, NAFL theories do not admit nonconstructive existence.
 Infinite classes of n-tuples that exist in NFOL theories must be countable and constructively specified.
 The class existence axiom schema may be stated as follows:

-For each natural number $n \geq 1$, let $P(x_1, \ldots, x_n)$ be a property in the language of an NFOL theory (with a countably infinite universe) that is satisfied by infinitely many n-tuples $\tau^n = (x_1, \ldots, x_n)$.
-Then the τ^n can be arranged in an infinite sequence of distinct n-tuples $(\tau_i^n){i \in \mathbb{N}}$, and there exists the corresponding infinite class of n-tuples $\{\tau_i^n\}{i \in \mathbb{N}}$.
+For each natural number $n \geq 1$, let $\phi(x_1, \ldots, x_n)$ be a formula in the language of a consistent NFOL theory \mathbf{T} (with a countably infinite universe) with no free variables other than (x_1, \ldots, x_n) .
+Define $\tau_n = (a_1, \ldots, a_n)$, where the a_j are objects of the universe whose existence is provable in \mathbf{T} .
+If there are only finitely many n-tuples τ_n that satisfy φ , then \mathbf{T} proves the constructive existence of a finite list of such n-tuples.
+If there are infinitely many n-tuples τ_n that satisfy φ , then \mathbf{T} proves the constructive existence of an infinite sequence of distinct n-tuples $(\tau{ni}){i\in\mathbb{N}}$ such that each element of this sequence satisfies φ , and \mathbf{T} also proves the existence of the corresponding infinite class of n-tuples $\{\tau{ni}\}{i\in\mathbb{N}}$.

-The only legitimate properties in NFOL theories are those which admit constructive existence of infinite classes of n-tuples in the above sense.
-In particular, corresponding to every n-place function symbol f, there must exist an infinite sequence, and an infinite class, of distinct (n+1)-tuples $(x_1, x_2, \ldots, x_n, y)$ satisfying the relation $f(x_1, x_2, \ldots, x_n) = y$.
+Note carefully the restriction that the formula φ should not contain any free variables other than (x_1, \ldots, x_n) .
+The infinite class that we construct from (x_1, \ldots, x_n) cannot depend on other free variables because that would violate the requirements that infinite classes are constants, and that no formula of an NFOL theory can refer to infinitely many infinite classes.
+The only legitimate formulas in NFOL theories are those which admit constructive existence, in the above strict sense, of the finite list (which could be empty), or infinite class, of n-tuples that satisfy these formulas.
+In particular, corresponding to every n-place function symbol f, there must exist an infinite sequence, and an infinite class, of distinct (n + 1)-tuples $(x_1, \ldots, x_n, y) = (a_1, \ldots, a{n+1})$ satisfying the relation $f(x_1, \ldots, x_n) = y$.